dvyukov/go-fuzz/README.md

 Go-fuzz is a coverage-guided [fuzzing solution](http://en.wikipedia.org/wiki/Fuzz_testing) for testing of Go packages.
-Fuzzing is mainly applicable to packages that parse complex inputs (both text and binary), and is especially useful for hardening of systems that parse inputs from potentially malicious users (e.g. anything accepted over a network).
+Fuzzing is mainly applicable to packages that parse complex inputs (both text and binary), and is especially useful for hardening of systems that parse inputs from potentially malicious users (e.g. anything accepted over a network).sn1

 ## Usage